2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Another point on a completely different note is the position regarding the **death of a member of your Bitcoin community**.

-In fact, the day may unfortunately come when the family of one of your former members contacts you to announce that this person has passed away.
-They will then explain to you that **this individual has left instructions**, and one of them is to **get in touch with your community/meeting/association**.
+The day may unfortunately come when the family of one of your former members contacts you to announce that this person has passed away.
+They will then explain to you that **this individual has left instructions**, one of which is to **get in touch with your community, meeting, or association**.

-This person will probably explain that **he needs help in recovering the funds**, as he is the beneficiary of this former member's inheritance.
+This person will likely explain that **they need help recovering their funds**, as they are the beneficiary of this former member's inheritance.

-In response to this request, it may be very relevant **to have already thought of some sort of procedure to follow**; and this, for several reasons.
+In response to this request, it may be very relevant **to have already thought of some procedure to follow**; and this, for several reasons.

-On the one hand:
+Primarily:

 - to ensure that the deceased had thought ahead to **inform his family not to disclose or bring to a meeting the deceased's private keys and physical wallet(s)**;
-- so that the family clearly understands that **their presence is about learning Bitcoin** in order to eventually become sovereign over the deceased's funds;
+- so that the family clearly understands that **their presence is about learning Bitcoin** to become sovereign over the deceased's funds eventually; and
-- so that **the family is aware of the law that applies in the country in case of donation, inheritance or conversion to fiat currency**;
+- so that **the family is aware of the law that applies in the country in case of donation, inheritance or conversion to fiat currency**.

-In addition, thinking in advance about a procedure to follow also ensures that no one, whether a member of the meeting or simply a guest, can somehow take advantage of this situation (and/or steal funds).
+Additionally, thinking ahead of time about a procedure to follow ensures that no one, whether a meeting member or a guest, can take advantage of this situation (and/or steal funds).

-Towards this goal, it might be interesting **to propose a "working group" on the procedure to be adopted in case of death and requests for help coming from the family**.
-The Bitcoin Lille association is actually working on this and will share its final working paper in an open-source way [here](https://docs.google.com/document/d/1TDfLZjuictC5s3PEM2Z7WmkxIDSJ8Q1E4xevm52pVgU/edit?usp=sharing) in the coming months.
+Towards this goal, it might be interesting **to propose a "working group" on the procedure to be adopted in cases of death and requests from the family**.
+The Bitcoin Lille association is working on this and will share its final working paper in an open-source way [here](https://docs.google.com/document/d/1TDfLZjuictC5s3PEM2Z7WmkxIDSJ8Q1E4xevm52pVgU/edit?usp=sharing) in the coming months.

 ## Conducting lectures in schools and universities

 <chapterId>65efdb44-e3d4-567c-aedf-972765753d73</chapterId>

-The list of projects previously described is obviously not exhaustive.
+The list of projects previously described is, of course, not exhaustive.
 In general, these are internal community or meeting projects that can easily be started once your community has developed.
-It is then time to address the case of onboarding.
+It is then time to talk about onboarding.

-First of all, you are undoubtedly aware that **one of the best ways to talk about Bitcoin to as many people as possible at once is obviously to hold a conference** (or workshop).
+First of all, you are undoubtedly aware that **one of the best ways to discuss Bitcoin with as many people as possible is to hold a conference** (or workshop).
 This can be done **within post-secondary schools and universities**; thus leading young (and perhaps not so young) people to discover or learn more about Bitcoin.

-In addition to the importance of **knowing how to speak in public**, hosting a conference in front of several dozen or even hundreds of people requires **knowing how to manage stress, articulation and time**.
-It also requires **preparing a quality presentation or workshop that is documented and in line with the skill level of the audience** you will be addressing.
+In addition to the importance of **knowing how to speak in public**, hosting a conference in front of several dozen or even hundreds of people requires **knowing how to manage stress and time, and articulate oneself effectively**.
+It also requires **preparing a quality presentation or workshop that is documented and tailored to the skill level of the audience** you will be addressing.

-In addition, **having an open mind, ready to simplify concepts as needed**, is essential in this type of exercise; especially during the question/answer phase and in case of panel discussion.
+In addition, **having an open mind, ready to simplify concepts as needed**, is essential in this type of exercise, especially during the question-and-answer phase and in the context of a panel discussion.
 This does not mean "abandoning your principles"; but simply accepting that others may have a different point of view, even if it means responding later or letting it go so that the dialogue can progress.
 In any case, if **your speech and responses are based on relevant and documented arguments**, the audience will not be misled.

-So, if you feel capable: step up!
+So, if you feel capable, step up!
 Our world is in such need of education about what Bitcoin is...

-However, it is obvious that to accomplish this task, **you will need a lot of motivation, a great commitment; but also, the right contacts**.
+However, it is obvious that to accomplish this task, **you will need a lot of motivation, a great commitment, but also, the right contacts**.

 ![immagine](assets/fr/52.webp)